buildpacks/spec/platform.md

 User-provided environment variables MUST be supplied by the platform as files in the `<platform>/env/` directory.
 Each file SHALL define a single environment variable, where the file name defines the key and the file contents define the value.

-User-provided environment variables MAY be modified by prior buildpacks before they are provided to a given buildpack.
+User-provided environment variables MAY NOT be modified by prior buildpacks before they are provided to a given buildpack.

 The platform SHOULD NOT set user-provided environment variables directly in the lifecycle execution environment.